Charentsavan

 Charentsavan (Չարենցավան), is a town and urban municipal community in the Kotayk Province of Armenia.
-It was founded in 1947 as Lusavan, and renamed in 1967 after the poet Yeghishe Charents.
-According to the 2011 census, the population of Charentsavan is 20,363.
-Currently, the town has an approximate population of 18,500 as per the 2016 official estimate.
+It was founded in 1947 as Lusavan, and renamed in 1967 after the Armenian poet Yeghishe Charents.
+According to the 2022 census, Charentsavan had a population of 22,071.

 Etymology

-The town was known as Lusavan until 1967, when it was renamed Charentsavan, after the renowned Armenian poet Yeghishe Charents.
-Charentsavan is composed of 2 words: Charents (Չարենց) and avan (ավան), literally meaning the "town of Charents".
+The town was known as Lusavan until September 1967, when, on the recommendation of Anastas Mikoyan, it was renamed Charentsavan, after Yeghishe Charents.
+Charentsavan is composed of two words: Charents (Չարենց) and avan (ավան), literally meaning the "town of Charents".

 History

 Charentsavan was founded by the Soviet government in 1948 as Lusavan within the Akhta raion (later renamed Hrazdan raion in 1959) to accommodate the employees of the nearby hydroelectric power plant of Gyumush.
 With the completion of the power plant in 1953, the town became home to many industrial firms and turned into one of the vital industrial centres of the Armenian SSR.

 Around 2/3rd of the town's economy was based on mechanical industries.
 In 1958, the reinforced concrete plant of Charentsavan was opened, followed by the machine-tools plant in 1959.
 In 1966, the "Kentronadzul" metal casting plant was opened to become the largest industrial firm of the town.
 4 more factories were opened in the 1970s, including the "Lizin" chemicals plant in 1974, the "ArmAuto" metal structures and goods plant and "Bjni" water bottling plant in 1977, and the knitting plant in 1978.

 Several products of Charentsavan were delivered to the republics of the Soviet Union.

 With the industrial growth of the town, the population had grown as well to reach up to 25,000 by the end of the 1970s.

 The major urban plan of the town designed by architects Avetik Mirijanyan and M. Safrastyan, was approved in 1971.
 It was envisaged to expand the town to accommodate a population of 65,000 by the end of the 20th century.
 The population of Charentsavan was in its peak in 1989 with around 33,000.